-Most of my 80+ aloe photos show the plants in gardens and in bloom.
-After all, aloes’ large, vivid flowers are a significant reason to grow these succulents from South Africa.
+Most of the 80+ aloe photos in the gallery below show the plants in gardens and in bloom.
+Aloes’ tall, vivid flowers are a significant reason to grow these succulents from South Africa.
 Aloes bloom mainly in winter, but there’s at least one variety in bloom at any time of the year.

 Aloes, in general, need well-draining soil.
 They like regular water but are in danger of rot if overwatered.

 Pests & Problems

 The plants are relatively pest-free, but aloe mite, which causes bumpy, cancerous growth, is a problem in some areas.
 Should signs of mite appear, don’t let it spread.
 Cut out the diseased tissue and bag it for the trash.

 In the landscape

 Most of the aloes shown here I found in Southern CA, but not all are readily available.
 For those most often used by landscape professionals, see Aloe Superstars: A Landscape Designer’s Favorites.